chapman-biol302/assignments/README.md

 # Bio 302 Assignments

+[Homework 4](homework04.ipynb) -- Due before class Thursday, Mar 3rd.
+Please DM me the link to your Gist on Slack.

 [Homework 3](homework03.ipynb) -- Due before class Thursday, Feb 25th.
 Please DM me the link to your Gist on Slack.